 A buy-to-let hotspot

-With north-west and north-east homes set to rise at twice the London rate in next five years, many investors are setting their sights elsewhere, particularly the East Midlands.
+With North West and North East homes set to rise at twice the London rate in the next five years, many investors are setting their sights elsewhere, particularly the East Midlands.
 Leicester has the largest economy in the East Midlands, making it the investment hotspot of the region.

 Leicester also has a severe shortage of high-quality purpose-built student accommodation (PBSA) despite the fact the city’s student numbers continue to rise.

 A study carried out by the Leicester Castle Business School examined the ways in which students travelling from outside the EU to Leicester contributed to the local area.
 Results found that international students at De Montfort University Leicester could be worth more than £58 million a year to the Leicester economy.

 According to a recent report by Knight Frank, demand for purpose-built student accommodation remains strong.
 The continued demand for UK university places means strong occupancy rates are expected, which ensures a stable investment opportunity with a good opportunity for high rental yields.